rphair/frankenwallet/docs/install/internal.md

 ![screenshot](/assets/images/internal-153524.jpg)

-... and then doing the same to create a 24 GB "cleared" partition in the larger space:
+... and then doing the same to create a 24 GB `cleared` partition in the larger space:

 ![screenshot](/assets/images/internal-153756.png)

-Upon completion, you'll have 2 new "cleared" partitions:
+Upon completion, you'll have 2 new `cleared` partitions:

 ![screenshot](/assets/images/internal-153813.png)

 {: .note}
-> After "Applying all operations" again (`gparted` will warn you if you quit without doing that!), these will show in `gparted` as "unknown" — since "cleared" is not a filesystem state, but only a one-time procedure to confirm no filesystem traces are there:
+> After "Applying all operations" again (`gparted` will warn you if you quit without doing that!), these will show in `gparted` as "unknown" — since `cleared` is not a filesystem state, but only a one-time procedure to confirm no filesystem traces are there:

 ![screenshot](/assets/images/internal-153840.png)